|QUICK SPECS ABOUT PATTERN|

-Only one shoelace is needed per shoe so a pair of laces from a trusted brand like RocketInk® is enough for a pair of Vans or Chuck Taylors.
 This pattern doesn’t require much length so you can get away with a 36” or 45” shoelace on almost all shoes.
 Both flat style and oval style laces will work with this design.
 The Xpand® Lacing System works great for this design and can be purchased on our website here.

 Unlike most of the more complicated shoelace designs, the Zipper Lace doesn’t require a certain amount of eyelets to work.
 With that being said, the more eyelets the shoe has, the more opportunity the Zipper Lace design has to catch some eyes.

 Because the ends of the shoelaces wind up on opposite parts of the shoe when doing the Zipper Lace pattern, it’s necessary to use an anchoring system like Lace Anchors® to ensure the shoes stay comfortable and secure wear after wear.
 The good thing about Lace Anchors® is that they lie flat underneath the eyelets — they cannot be seen by the viewer, nor can they be felt by the wearer.
 Our 3 pack of Lace Anchors® will complete 3 pairs of shoes.

 The Zipper Lace design can be switched up in a number of ways:

 * Have one color of shoelace on the right shoe and another color of shoelace on the left shoe.

 * Weave the Zipper Lace pattern a little differently by putting some laces into the eyelets, and some out of the eyelets.